1.1 The rules will be applicable during the Bruges Belfry Darts.

 - From the age of 18, players must enter the ladies or men’s singles.

-6.1 After the closing date of the entries, the draw for the different events will be made as soon as possible.
+6.1 After the closing date of the entries, the draw is held on 4th of october.
 When the draw has been done, the starting times of the different players will be published per event on the website of the organization.
 No action can be taken against the organization and/or any officials for amendments of changes on this list.
 Players must check their registration cards forthe exact times and boards they have to play their games.

-6.2 For the men’s and ladies singles, a seeding will be applied as mentioned in the BDO rules.
-This seeding will be made from the BDO Main Invitation Tables as published on the BDO website at the time of closing of entries.
+6.2 For the men’s and ladies singles, a seeding will be applied as mentioned in the WDF rules.
+This seeding will be made from the WDF Tables as published on the WDF website at the time of closing of entries.
 If some players get the same points total, the highest ranked player in the WDF Ranking Table will be given the highest seeding place.

 7. Registration cards